suse-edge/metal3-demo/docs/setup/vbmh-setup.md

 ```
 - This assumes you will be running 1 control plane and 1 worker node.

-Create a directory to store Sushy-tools related files
+Create a directory to store Sushy-tools related files and navigate into it
 ```
-mkdir ~/vbmc
+mkdir ~/vbmc; cd ~vbmc
 ```

 Create the Sushy Config file